-Surface water and groundwater of the Tatra Mountains exhibit a great variability of thermal regimes, which results from the presence of streams, vaucluse springs influence as well as lakes (Żelazny et al. 2015b).
-Maximum water temperature in lakes and streams occur frequently in August due to low water levels combined with increased atmospheric heating.
+Surface water and groundwater of the Tatra Mountains exhibit a great variability of thermal regimes, which results from the presence of streams, vaucluse springs influence as well as lakes.
+Maximum water temperatures in lakes and streams occur frequently in August due to low water levels combined with increased atmospheric heating.
 In the case of vaucluse springs, maximum water temperatures are recorded in September.
-The highest stream water temperature (> 15°C) is observed in the Filipczański, Roztoka and Rybi.
-The average water temperature of streams is similar (4.9 \pm 1.1°C).
-Minimum water temperature in streams occur frequently during the winter season, from December to March.
+Among streams, the highest water temperatures (> 15 °C) are observed in the Filipczański, Roztoki and Rybi.
+The average water temperature of streams is similar (4.9±1.1 °C).
+Minimum water temperatures in streams occur frequently during the winter season, from December to March.
 In lakes, minima of water temperature usually occur between November and May.
-The highest minimum temperature are observed in karst springs and streams discharged by karst springs such as Bystra and Olczyski Potok (Żelazny et al. 2018).
+The highest minimum temperatures are observed in karst springs and streams recharged by karst springs such as the Bystra and Olczyski (Żelazny et al. 2018).

 Water temperature time series are characterized by the presence of several cycles such as daily, weekly, 8-30 days, half-yearly, and annual, which appear in seven different patterns.
-The Tatra Mountains lakes display a pattern with 8-30 days, half-yearly and annual cycles (Fig. 5.10).
-Vaucluse springs are characterized by two patterns with a) exclusively low-frequency components in the form of annual cycle, and b) less frequently both, annual and half-year cycles (Fig. 5.10).
+The Tatra Mountains lakes display a pattern with 8-30 days, half-yearly and annual cycles (Fig. 5.10B).
+Vaucluse springs are characterized by two patterns with a) exclusively low-frequency components in the form of annual cycle, and b) less frequently both, annual and half-year cycles (Fig. 5.10C).
 Vaucluse springs are characterized by relatively low and stable water temperature over the year.
-Small temperature amplitudes or even their lack indicate deep water circulation.
-One such example is the Lodowe Źródło vaucluse spring with an average water temperature of 4°C and annual water temperature amplitude never exceeding 1°C.
+Little temperature amplitudes or even their lack indicate deep water circulation.
+One such example is the Lodowe vaucluse spring with an average water temperature of 4 °C and annual water temperature amplitude never exceeding 1 °C.

 Streams represent four patterns with different complexity.
-Most often they are characterized by the lack of half-year cycle and the presence of daily and annual cycles (Fig. 5.10).
+Most often they are characterized by the lack of half-year cycle and the presence of daily and annual cycles (Fig. 5.10A).
 The thermal regime of streams depends on cold water supply from snowmelt and groundwater.
 The latter diminish amplitudes of water temperature fluctuations and dampen daily cycles of water temperature.
 The dampening of daily cycle occurs especially in stream courses located directly below the inflow of karstic groundwater and gradually disappears with the distance from the karst water inflow.
-Moreover, vaucluse springs influence the energy budget of gaining streams (e.g. Chochołowski Potok, Kościeliski Potok, Bystra, Olczyski Potok and Sucha Woda) by cooling the stream water in summer and warming it in winter.
-The impact of groundwater on stream water temperature is clearly visible when comparing time series obtained from the Chochołowski Potok and the Chochołowskie vaucluse spring (Fig. 5.11).
+Moreover, vaucluse springs influence the energy budget of gaining streams (e.g. Chochołowski, Kościeliski, Bystra, Olczyski and Sucha Woda) by cooling the stream water in summer and warming it in winter.
+The impact of groundwater on stream water temperature is clearly visible when comparing time series obtained from the Chochołowski stream and the Chochołowskie vaucluse spring (Fig. 5.11).

 Fig. 5.10.
-Sample wavelet power spectra of water temperature time series (Żelazny et al., 2018).
-The upper plot shows the original time series of water temerature.
+Sample wavelet power spectra of water temperature time series (A - Miętusi Potok stream, B - Czarny Staw Gąsienicowy Lake, C - Wywierzysko Olczyskie vaucluse spring; Żelazny et al., 2018).